Frequently Asked Questions

 William Crosley serves as the district’s manager, overseeing the daily administration and customer service needs of the district.

-The WVID has also retained Dewberry, which serves as district engineer for more than 50 community development districts to serve as its district engineer.
-Richard Ellis serves as district engineer.
+WVID has also retained Stantec, which serves as district engineer for more than 50 community development districts to serve as its district engineer.
+Giacomo Licari serves as district engineer.

-Finally, David Kelly with RESPEC Company LLC serves as the District’s irrigation consultant.
+Finally, David Kelly with SWCA Environmental Consultants serves as the District’s irrigation consultant.
 He has more than 25 years of water resource and water supply planning experience, as well as extensive experience in water supply planning, sustainable yield evaluation, and water rights and water use permitting.

 The district is not responsible for policing powers, fire rescue or emergency services in the district.
 Those services are handled by the city of North Port and Sarasota County.
 The district does not have its own zoning powers, instead it abides by the zoning and comprehensive planning laws that the city and county have in place.